FAC9/READMES/week-7/tables-structure-joining.md

 This difference between inner and outer joins is commonly demonstrated using ~~buttocks~~ Venn Diagrams.
 Why buck years of tradition?

+IMAGINE TWO CIRCLES.
+THEY ARE PARTIALLY OVERLAPPING.
+THERE ARE THREE AREAS TO THIS DIAGRAM.
+THESE ARE THE INSIDE, THE OUTSIDE LEFT, THE OUTSIDE RIGHT.
+Lets call them I, L, and R

+Essentially Inner join will make a new table with the shared values of the joined values.
+It makes a new table which includes the data in I

+Outer Join can be used in three different ways.
+It can return

 http://stackoverflow.com/questions/38549/what-is-the-difference-between-inner-join-and-outer-join